Artificial Insemination Can Help You Become a Parent

 During IUI, our doctor will insert a speculum within the female patient's vagina, which opens the pathway to the cervix.
 Next, the doctor will insert a sterile, flexible catheter into the vagina.
 The catheter is carefully moved past to cervix to reach the uterus.
 Once the catheter is in place, the doctor will carefully inject the concentrated sperm.
 There, the sperm can more easily access newly released eggs in the hopes of fertilization.

-Usually, each artificial insemination procedure takes from 45 minutes to an hour, and patients can resume normal activities after it is complete.
+Usually, each artificial insemination procedure usually takes 15 minutes, and patients can resume normal activities after it is complete.
 Your doctor will determine when you should take a pregnancy test to determine if the treatment was successful.
-Success rates can be as high as 20% per cycle, depending on factors such as the fertility drugs used, and the female partner's age.
+Success rates can be as high as 20 percent per cycle, depending on factors such as the fertility drugs used, and the female partner's age.

 If artificial insemination with controlled ovarian hyperstimulation fails after several rounds, we may recommend undergoing IVF.

 Should you need donor insemination, here are some suggested websites to help with your research cryobanks.
 Be sure to ask questions and evaluate them to make sure you find the right fit for your needs:

 Contact Us Today

 We are passionate about helping hopeful parents find the solutions they need to realize their dreams of starting or growing their families.
 To learn more about how artificial insemination can help you become a parent, contact the Fertility Institute today and schedule an appointment.